Applications and Admissions

 Are there regular social activities sponsored by the Graduate School designed to bring the students closer together?

 First-year graduate students, in particular, are a fairly tight-knit group because they are taking classes together and studying together.
-Many of these friendships are then maintained in later years as students pursue their thesis research in different labs and departments.
+Many of these friendships are maintained in later years as students pursue their dissertation research in different labs and departments.
 The Graduate Student Association meets regularly and sponsors several social events such as the annual Summer Picnic and Winter Holiday Party.
 The graduate students also have a group that meets monthly to present data in a student-only setting.